-n Possible 81 million
+Maximum Possible

+Loss US\$1 million

+Annual

+Individual cumulative

-Individual transaction Annual cumulative transactions
+transaction transactions

 Chief Executive Officer of Alfa 1 5

 Risk Management Committee of Alfa 30 100

 Finance Committee 100 300

 Board of Directors of Alfa >100 >300

 The proposed transactions must meet certain criteria, including that the hedges are lower than established risk parameters, and that they are the result of a detailed analysis and are properly documented.
 Sensitivity analysis and other risk analyses should be performed before the transactions are conducted.